EU court rejects Google's appeal with a $ 2.8 billion fine - ExBulletin

 EU court rejects Google’s appeal with a $ 2.8 billion fine

-The European Union Supreme Court dismissed Google’s appeal for a $ 2.8 billion fine from regulators on Wednesday.
+The European Union’s general court has dismissed Google’s appeal for a $ 2.8 billion European Commission fine for giving its own shopping offer an illegal advantage to search results.

-The European Commission, an executive branch of 27 countries, punished Google in 2017 for unfairly supporting its own shopping service over its competitors.
-The Court of Justice of the European Court of Justice ruled on Wednesday that it largely dismissed Google’s appeal for its antitrust penalties and upheld the fine.
+In 2017, the commission fined an American tech giant for misleading visitors to Google Shopping services at the expense of a small European competitor.

-Therefore, the general court ruled in a press release that Google actually prefers its own comparative shopping service over competing services over other results.
+After admitting that Google abused its dominant position by favoring its own comparative shopping service over competing services, the governor dismissed most of Google’s appeals and supported fines.
+I made a decision.

-Google said it made changes in 2017 to comply with the European Commission’s decision.
+Google also said it was suing penalties for two other EU antitrust laws totaling $ 9.5 billion, saying it modified its practices in 2017 to comply with the European Commission’s decision.

-According to a Google statement, our approach has been successful for over three years, with billions of clicks on over 700 comparative shopping services.
+According to the statement, our approach has been successful for over three years, with billions of clicks on over 700 comparative shopping services.

-The fine was part of European regulatory efforts to curb the influence of the continent’s online giants.
-Two other blockbuster antitrust penalties that the Commission slapped on Google followed, for a total of $ 9.5 billion, which the company is also suing.
+Earlier this year, the Commission began an antitrust investigation into whether Google and Facebook are curbing competition in the classified and digital advertising sectors.
+The commission is also investigating Apple for payments, fearing that another US tech giant, Amazon, is unfairly competing with independent retailers on the platform using its products.
+There is.

-A commission study found that Google was unfairly directing visitors to Google Shopping, a comparative shopping service, damaging rivals.
-EU regulators have demanded that Google change the way it provides search results in Europe.
+Google said it has not decided whether to appeal Wednesday’s ruling in the European Court of Justice, the EU’s Supreme Court.

 Sources